7PineService/messie-hilfe/README.md

 ## Structure:

 !!!
-Please make sure optional is optional and not emty String!
+Please make sure optional is optional and not empty String!
 !!!
-Everthing signed NOT optional is needed to prevent Error in follow-up functions
+Everything signed NOT optional is needed to prevent Error in follow-up functions

 ```ts
 export enum FurnitureType {